itskingori/mo/README.md

 * Many heads are inevitably better than one.
 * Don't violate a guideline without a good reason.
 * A reason is good when you can convince a teammate.
-* Don't rewrite existing code to follow the code guide.
+* Don't rewrite existing code to follow the code guidelines.
 * Code well.
+Everyone leaves.
 Your last duty is to hand it off to a competent successor.
+* Don't wait for crisis, adopt an M.O. asap and stay safe.

 Language